 Genus: Graptopetalum

-Graptopetalum paraguayense is a beautiful succulent with decumbent or pendent, only basally branched stems and rosettes of fleshy, flat, and shortly pointed leaves.
-The stems are up to 12 inches (30 cm) long and 0.5 inches (1.3 cm) in diameter.
-Rosettes are up to 4 inches (10 cm) in diameter and grow at the tips of the stems.
-Leaves are grayish-white, warm up to pinkish-yellow in hot and dry conditions, and turn blue-gray in partial shade.
-In spring, the plant produces white star-shaped flowers with small red spots.
+Graptopetalum paraguayense is a beautiful succulent with decumbent or pendent, only basally branched stems with rosettes of thick, fleshy leaves at their tips.
+The stems can grow up to 12 inches (30 cm) long and 0.5 inches (1.3 cm) in diameter, while the rosettes can reach a diameter of up to 4 inches (10 cm).
+The leaves are grayish-white, warm to pinkish-yellow in hot and dry conditions, and turn blue-gray in partial shade.
+They are flat, shortly pointed, and can measure up to 2.8 inches (7 cm) long and 1.2 inches (3 cm) wide.

 - Graptopetalum paraguayense subsp. bernalense